Some of the offers on this page may have expired.

 - Late payments won’t affect your APR.

-- You may be eligible for a higher credit limit after you make five on-time payments in a row.
+- You may be eligible for a higher credit limit after 6 months.

 - This card comes with Platinum Mastercard benefits, which include travel and auto protection.

 - There’s no annual fee, no set-up fee and no maintenance fee.

 Self – Credit Builder Account + Secured Visa Credit Card

 The Self – Credit Builder Account + Secured Visa Credit Card is an innovative option for anyone who prefers a more gradual approach to establishing a credit history.
 Make on-time payments to your Credit Builder Account, which will be reported to the major credit bureaus.
 Those on-time payments allow you to qualify for the secured card.
 The process takes 12-24 months*, which could be ideal for young people still in school.

 - Use savings from Credit Builder Account for secured card deposit